Master of Science in Medical Laboratory Sciences

 - Applicants must currently be MLT or MLS/MT/CLS certified, specialist certified (e.g. SBB), or have subject technologist certification

-The online Master of Science in Health Sciences (MSHS) in Medical Laboratory Science (MLS) consists of 36 credit hours, including 15 credit hours in the field of MLS and a mentored research project, 6 credit hours of strategic leadership courses, 12 credits of graduate research coursework, and a 3-credit-hour elective.View Courses
+The online Master of Science in Health Sciences (MSHS) in Medical Laboratory Science (MLS) consists of 36 credits, including 33 credits in core courses, 6 credits in strategic leadership courses, 9 credits in graduate research courses, and 6 credits in elective courses.View Courses

 In the online MSHS in Medical Laboratory Sciences program, you’ll gain the comprehensive skills you need to succeed in the field of clinical operations, so when you graduate, you’ll be able to: